Shift3/boilerplate-client-react/wiki.md

 ### Multi-Tenancy

-As mentioned above, the boilerplate supports multi-tenancy.
-This feature is unobtrusive if it's not necessary.
+The boilerplate supports multi-tenancy.
+This feature is unobtrusive if it's not necessary....z

 ### Administrator Only Section